 The next thing you need to consider is if you're driving alone or with companions.
 If you intend to drive alone, you'll want an ATV.
 But, if you want to give yourself the option of riding with others, choose an SXS.

 Finally, check your budget.
 Regardless of which model you choose, an SXS will almost always be more expensive than an ATV.
 So, if you need a budget-friendly off-roading vehicle right now for fun or work, then purchase an ATV.
 Can-Am's priciest ATV is still $3,000 less than its cheapest SXS, so you'll save yourself a hefty sum here.
 If you have the funds to splurge, choose the SXS or ATV that best suits your other desires.

 Your Power Wheels days might be over, but you can still relive that thrill of driving around your yard, driveway, or street by taking your own Can-Am ATV or SXS off-roading or to work.
 These vehicles are built to handle exceptional loads, tricky terrain, and various weather conditions with ease.
-As long as you choose the vehicle type and model that best suits you, we guarantee you won't be disappointed with your Can-Am purchase and the adventures that come with it.
+As long as you choose the vehicle type and model that best suits you, I guarantee you won't be disappointed with your Can-Am purchase and the adventures that come with it.